Ximending Food Guide: What to Eat & Best Restaurants (2024 edition)

 Beef Noodles

 Why do I include beef noodles first?
 Well, it’s one of Taiwan’s most famous dishes, if not the single most famous one.
-And yes, there are several excellent beef noodle shops in Ximending!
+And yes, some of the best beef noodle shops in Taipei are in Ximending!

 Caihong, Fuhong, Jianhong, and Xiaowu Beef Noodles